awcullen/opcua/README.md

 With the client, you can call any service of the OPC Unified Architecture, see https://reference.opcfoundation.org/v104/Core/docs/Part4/

-For example, to connect to the public OPC UA server at opc.tcp://opcua.rocks:4840, and read the server's status:
+For example, to connect to an OPC UA Demo Server, and read the server's status:

 ```go
 import (